How to wash fruit and vegetables

 Washing loose produce is particularly important as it tends to have more soil attached to it than pre-packaged fruit and vegetables.

-It is always advisable to wash all fruit and vegetables before you eat them to ensure that they are clean and to help remove bacteria from the outside.
+It is always advisable to wash all fruit and vegetables before you eat them to ensure they are clean and to help remove bacteria from the outside.

 Peeling or cooking fruit and vegetables can also remove bacteria.